 In the absence of market-led investment, most capacity expansions have been progressed through the regulatory process.
 However, with the major driver on network expansion being a requirement to enhance the ability to ship gas across the system for "export" to other jurisdictions, it is questionable whether it is appropriate for the risks associated with over-investment to be borne by Victorian consumers.
-Inconsistent views have also been expressed as to the effectiveness and timeliness of the regulatory process, which we are keen to understand further.
+Inconsistent views have also been expressed as to the effectiveness and timeliness of the regulatory process, which we will investigate further over the next stage of the review.